enricomariafusi/v-switch/README.md

 Encryption is using AES256 + the GPG container, meaning the key MUST be as long as the MTU.
 This makes the flow relatively safe.

 V-Switch will take care to self-configure the interface and to keep the ARP table updated on your kernel using the linux netlink interface (ip).

+If your NAT router supports NAT HolePunch, now each node will behave as a STUN server, then it should work seamlessly.

 Ready for testing (it works with 2 nodes) TODO: